sipheT/ExpenseProjectApi/README.md

 # ExpenseProjectApi
 ## Development server

-Run `node server.js` for a dev server.
+Run `node server.js` for a dev server inside the project.
 Navigate to `http://localhost:8080`.
 You have to reload manually after making any changes.

 ## Further Details